 Death benefits if an employee has died as a result of a work-related injury.

 Give Attorney Roderick McIver a call at 336-727-9886 to set up an appointment for a free consultation, or send him an e-mail.
 Let the McIver Law Firm handle your Workers Compensation Claim.
-At the McIver Law Firm, “Your best interest is our only interest!”
+At the McIver Law Firm in Winston-Salem, North Carolina, “Your best interest is our only interest!”